Key Points:

 All things considered, I was happy with the room and my experience.

-With that being said, wear and tear have taken a toll on furnishings and trim around the room, which was pretty dinged up and/or water-damaged.
+That said, wear and tear have taken a toll on furnishings and trim around the room, which was pretty dinged up and/or water-damaged.
 To be honest, I expected better upkeep from an elevated room experience at an upscale resort.

 Of course, it’s entirely possible that the furniture and trim damage was limited to the room I was assigned, and not indicative of the rest of the tower.

-Another option could be rooms in the Julius Tower, which I’ve found to be in great shape albeit smaller at 360 square feet.
+Another option could be rooms in the Julius Tower, which I’ve found to be in great shape, albeit smaller at 360 square feet.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.